-Our internship, approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), is concentrated in medical nutrition therapy (MNT), which will teach you to treat patients by customizing diets for their conditions and symptoms.
+Our internship, accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), is concentrated in medical nutrition therapy (MNT), which will teach you to treat patients by customizing diets for their conditions and symptoms.

 MNT study will prepare you for a career in a clinical setting, collaborating with doctors and helping patients make life-changing, and even life-saving, nutrition and lifestyle choices.

 To be eligible for the MS Nutrition and Dietetics program as an aspiring dietitian, applicants must have a certificate of completion (verification statement) from an ACEND-approved undergraduate program in nutrition and dietetics and apply to our dietetic internship through DICAS and D&D Digital.
 The department uses your DICAS materials to select our 24 students annually.
 Most aspiring dietitians complete the program in two years, including the ACEND-accredited dietetic internship, which is completed at sites throughout Indiana.

 Those applying to our 100% online program for current RDN must provide proof of registration with CDR.

 Students in both programs complete 36 credits, taking courses in statistics, research methods, and a variety of nutrition-specific courses.
 Transfer of up to 9 graduate credits is possible.

 Review our admission requirements, dates and deadlines, and instructions.
 Then complete our online application

 Degrees, which can be earned through both online and on-campus course work include:

 - Master of Science (MS) – Research: six-credit thesis required